-Cooperation in this area started when Ukraine joined the PfP programme and began participating in an increasing number of the armaments groups which meet under the auspices of the Conference of National Armaments Directors (CNAD) – a NATO senior body which identifies opportunities for cooperation between nations in defence equipment procurement processes, focusing in particular on technical standards.
+Cooperation in this area started when Ukraine joined the PfP programme and began participating in an increasing number of groups, which meet under the auspices of the Conference of National Armaments Directors (CNAD) – a NATO senior body responsible for promoting cooperation between Allies in the armaments field.
+The CNAD identifies opportunities for cooperation between nations in capability development, defence equipment procurement processes, and the development of technical standards.

-A Joint Working Group on Armaments, which met for the first time in March 2004, is working toward increased cooperation in this area.
+A Joint Working Group on Defence Technical Cooperation, which met for the first time in March 2004, is working toward increased cooperation in this area between NATO and Ukraine.

 Civil emergency planning

-NATO and Ukraine have developed practical cooperation on civil emergency planning and disaster preparedness, since the signing of a memorandum of understanding in 1997.
+NATO and Ukraine have developed practical cooperation in the field of civil emergency planning (CEP) and disaster preparedness, since the signing of a memorandum of understanding in 1997.